 In his 26 years of practice, Brent A. Singer, Attorney at Law, has assisted or taken the lead in over 100 employment cases dealing with ERISA employee benefits or allegations by former or current employees of civil rights violations under Title VII, the ADA, the ADEA, and the Maine Human Rights Act.
 Brent was the principal author of the petition for writ of certiorari and briefs before the United States Supreme Court in the first case that the U.S. Supreme Court agreed to hear interpreting the ADA.

 He has advised clients regularly on issues concerning the termination, or potential termination, of employees.
 He drafts and reviews employment contracts on behalf of both employers and professional employees.
 He has advised both employers and employees on the enforceability and effect of non-compete agreements.

-In his corporate practice, Brent regularly assists buyers and sellers in corporate transactions, and he reviews and comments on all types of loan documents and security arrangements on behalf of
+In his corporate practice, Brent regularly assists buyers and sellers in corporate transactions.
+He reviews and comments on all types of loan documents and security arrangements on behalf of

 commercial borrowers.
-Brent also assists clients in the formation of corporations and limited liability companies, and the preparation of organizational and governing documents for such businesses.
+Brent also assists clients in forming corporations and limited liability companies and the preparation of organizational and governing documents for such businesses.

-Representative cases in which Brent A. Singer, Attorney at Law, was principally responsible for briefing (and for oral argument, where indicated) include:
+Representative cases where Brent A. Singer, Attorney at Law, was principally responsible for briefing and oral argument, where indicated, include:

 Bragdon v.
 Abbott, 118 S. Ct.
 2196 (1998)